-Throughout Beck's Song Reader, Beck sprinkled fragments and melodies and titles, to make the whole collection feel more complete and authentic.
+Throughout Beck's Song Reader, Beck sprinkled fragments and melodies and titles to make the whole collection feel more complete and authentic.

-The art also states the song was "mainly composed" by Edwin Barnhouse.
-A lot of the names in Song Reader art are made up, or references to real people.
-It appears to me that Barnhouse is a reference to an ancient (but still going!) sheet music publisher, the C.L.
+art are fictional, or inside joke/references to real people.
+Barnhouse is a reference to an ancient (but still going!) sheet music publisher, the C.L.
 Barnhouse Publishing Company.

 looks to be the name of the made-up album that "features" "Animal Kingdom," not vice versa.
-However, Beck has copyrighted the melody in real life under the name "Zoological Garden," so I'm using that here.
+However, Beck has copyrighted the melody in real life under the name "Zoological Garden," so I am using that here.

 .
 The art is borrowed, but the melody is Beck & Edwin's own.